Copyright © Ruth Lor Malloy. All Rights Reserved

 More peaceful ways to resolve conflicts must be developed.
 The U.S. Embassy bombing in Saigon was a Viet Cong response to U.S. bombs on Hanoi.
 1965.

 From 2010 to 2020 Ruth published an online blog promoting culturally-diverse events in Toronto, her multicultural city.
 By taking part she hoped that people of different groups would appreciate the customs of their neighbors, befriend immigrants and work together on common problems like global warming, gun violence, racism and mental health.

 Ruth took thousands of pictures of lively, colorful events and decided that the customs were based on the same human instincts.
 Unfortunately, when ensconced in one’s own culture or even one’s political party, many people didn’t seem to care about the needs of others.

 Fortunately she is not the only person concerned about these solitudes.
 Ruth feels that today even more than before, that our involvement in the world has to keep widening.
 We have to cooperate with each other so we can solve threats that affect us all.
 The future of our planet is in grave danger otherwise.

 Ruth took these photos in Toronto before Covid-19 stopped all such events in 2020.
-Her full collection is saved in the archives of the Multicultural History Society of Ontario.
+Her full collection is saved in the archives of the Multicultural History Society of Ontario and York University.

 A penitent hangs for an hour during a festival at an annual Hindu temple festival.